tstohn/tstohn/README.md

 I am proficient in C++, R, and Python, and particularly interested in performance-oriented computing and scalable algorithms design for large and complex biological datasets.

-I am currently a PhD student based in Leiden, completing my doctorate at the Netherlands Cancer Institute (NKI) in collaboration with VU Amsterdam.
+I am based in Leiden, just finished writing my PhD thesis (at the NKI and VU Amsterdam) and am looking now for new opportunities.
 I previously studied Biotechnology at TU Berlin and Bioinformatics at the University of Hamburg.

 <p align=>────────────────────────────────────────────</p>